neurologic/Comparative-Animal-Behavior/observation-and-analysis/components.md

 ---
 > ⏳ 5 min

-***Q: What was similar among the stimuli presented to the fish?
+***Q17: What was similar among the stimuli presented to the fish?
 What was different between the stimuli?***

-***Q: Summarize what was being tested by the experiment shown in the video and the experimental design.***
+***Q18: Summarize what you think was being tested by the experiment shown in the video and what the experimental design was.***

-***Q: Make a plan for how you would collect data to calculate bite rate for each stimulus based on the video.
+***Q19: Make a plan for how you would collect data from the video to calculate bite rate for each stimulus.
 (What data do you need to make that calculation?
 How will you measure and record that data?).***

 :::{admonition} Complete this section for homework and bring your responses to next class
 :name: stickleback-aggression-analysis

 On your own, re-watch [the video](https://youtu.be/ZfcGZCGdGVE) to collect the experimental data you just discussed with your group and complete the following three questions to bring to the next class:

-***Q: Based on the data you collected, make a graph of bite rate versus variation in a stimulus feature.***
+***Q20: Based on the data you collected, make a graph of bite rate versus variation in a stimulus feature.***

-***Q: Based on the data in your graph, describe the relationship between at least two features of the stimuli and aggressive behavior in male stickleback fish.***
+***Q21: Based on the data in your graph, describe the relationship between at least two features of the stimuli and aggressive behavior in male stickleback fish.***

-***Q: Based on the statement that 'red coloration is a sign stimulus for stickleback aggression', define 'sign stimulus' generally.***
+***Q22: Based on the statement that 'red coloration is a sign stimulus for stickleback aggression', define 'sign stimulus' generally.***

 :::